srirampc/srimacs/README.md

-This is my emacs customization organized as a set of org files.
+This is my emacs customization.

 ## Installation Notes
 The following are pre-requesites :